ll3Ynxnj/spindle-merge/README.md

 # Spindle

-Spindle is a command-line tool to merge files with support for wildcard paths.
+Spindle is a command-line tool that merges multiple text files into a single output, making it easier to input into ChatGPT and similar AI tools.
+It supports wildcard patterns for flexible file selection and automatically reads a predefined file list from `SpindleLists.txt`.

 ## Features

+- **Merge multiple files**
-- Merge multiple files into a single output file.
+  Combines multiple text files into one output file.

-- Supports wildcard patterns (e.g., `*.txt`) for flexible file selection.
+- **Wildcard support**
+  Selects target files using patterns such as `*.txt` or `*.py`.

+- **Automatic file list loading**
-- **Automatically reads the list of files from `SpindleLists.txt` in the current directory.**
+  Reads merge target file paths from `SpindleLists.txt` in the current directory.

-- Easy-to-use command-line interface.
+- **Simple command-line interface**
+  Use the `-o` option to specify the output file; if omitted, the default is `spindle_output.txt`.

 ## Installation

-### From PyPI
+### Install from PyPI (Future Release)

-After publishing to PyPI, you can install Spindle using `pip`:
+Once released on PyPI, Spindle can be installed using:

 ```bash
 pip install spindle
 ```

-### From Source
+### Install from Source

-Clone the repository and install using `pip`:
+To install from the GitHub repository, run:

 ```bash
 git clone https://github.com/ll3ynxnj/spindle.git